 - Any protocols for the use of vertebrates in teaching or research.

-- All vertebrate animal research funded by the National Science Foundation, the Department of Health and Human Services, and other funding agencies with similar requirements.
+- All vertebrate animal research funded by the National Science Foundation, National Institute of Health, the Department of Health and Human Services, and other funding agencies with similar requirements.

 - Protocols that include use of invasive procedures, hazardous substances, pain, stress or euthanasia require careful and extensive consideration.

 CITI Training modules are required for all researchers interested in applying for IACUC approval of research involving vertebrate animals.
 New users should set up an account as follows: